As Seen In The #1 XMAS Movie With Lindsay Lohan

 • Marijuana-Derived THC Gummies:

-• Medical Use: Legal (low THC oil only)
+• Medical Use: Illegal (low THC oil only)

 • Recreational Use: Illegal